khalilullahalfaath/khalilullahalfaath.github.io/content/posts/meditation/index.md

 ## Book 1

-> This book records the virtues I have inherited from those who came before I am, from what I heard and told, and those who I have lived beside, from what I experienced and learnt, and also those who I have never met, whose works nonetheless have shaped the person who I am.
+> This book records the virtues I have inherited from those who came before I am, from what I heard and told, and those whom I have lived beside, from what I experienced and learnt, and also those whom I have never met, whose works nonetheless have shaped the person I am.

-From my mother: I learnt discipline, patience, and hard work; to have always put my education first, and be grateful, whatever the result is, good or bad; She rarely displayed affection in the way others might expect.
-But in time, I understood that every sacrifice, every silent act, every order and yelling, was her way of saying *I care*.
+From my mother: I learn discipline, patience, and hard work; to have always put my education first, and be grateful, whatever the result is, good or bad; She rarely display affection in the way others might expect.
+But in time, I understood that every sacrifice, every silent act, every order and yell, is her way of saying *I care*.

-Further, to always put my best in my works, my colleagues, and my family; to be responsible with my work, and not relying on others; to not procrastinate, and always come early; to avoid any wrongdoings, especially corruption, nepotism, selfishness, and greed, even in thought.
+Further, to always put my best in my work, my colleagues, and my family; to be responsible with my work, and not rely on others; to not procrastinate, and always come early; to avoid any wrongdoings, especially corruption, nepotism, selfishness, and greed, even in thought; From her I also learnt to delay my cravings for things, because I may find it unnecessary later.

-From my father: responsibility, love of family, and generosity; to always make contact, and always believe that “you reap what you sow”; He taught me to endure suffering in silence, but to remain kind; Though his years were few, everyone still remember his goodness;
+From what they say and I remember of my late father: responsibility, love to my family, and generosity; to always make contact, and always believe that “you reap what you sow”; He taught me to endure suffering in silence, but to remain kind because though his years were few, everyone still remembers his goodness; also to always be a devoted child and brother for my siblings.

 From my Bunda: social interactions, loyalty, and generosity.
-It is not important who I am helping but always trying to help whoever they are; to always help and care for my parents, and to be a devoted child.
+It is not important who I am helping, but to always try to help whoever they are; to always help and care for my parents, and to be a devoted child; to be someone who is always reliable and trustworthy when given a position.

 From my sister: not to put loyalty to friends above loyalty to family.